katyisgreaty/wordCounter/README.md

 ## Description

 This web application will take an inputted word from the user and check how many times that word appears in a phrase also inputted by the user.
+Repository can be found at https://github.com/katyisgreaty/wordCounter .

 ## Setup/Installation Requirements